HPDL-Group/Merak/docs/api_doc.md

 -   out_seq_length (int, Optional, defaults to 1024) -- The maximum sequence length that this model's output.
 Defaults to 1024.
 -   temperature (float, Optional, defaults to 0.9) -- Sampling temperature.
 -   lora_config (str, Optional, defaults to None) -- Set lora config path.
+-   adapter_name (str, Optional, defaults to default) -- The name of the adapter to be injected, if not provided, the default adapter name is used ('default').

 ### class *Merak.MerakTrainer*